cocos-creator/docs-3d-deprecated/en/physics/physics-group-mask.md

 Here according to the mask value of `B` is `2`, we can know that the detectable group of `B` is `1`, and the group of `A` is `0`, so it is not detected.

-> **Note**: The expression depends on bit operation, the bit operation of JavaScript is limited to `32` bits, and the last bit is the sign bit.
+> **Note**: the expression depends on bit operation, the bit operation of JavaScript is limited to `32` bits, and the last bit is the sign bit.
 To avoid exceeding the operation range, it is recommended that the range of the group is `[0, 31 )`.

 ## Groups